RalCamp/spotify_api/README.md

 ### read_user_auth_token()

+Reads the user authorisation token from the app's .json file and uses it to update the value of `self.user_auth_token`.

 ### read_user_refresh_token()

+Reads the user refresh token from the app's .json file and uses it to update the value of `self.user_refresh_token`.

 ### write_user_auth_token()

+Writes the current value of `self.user_auth_token` to the app's .json file.

 ### write_user_refresh_token()

+Writes the current value of `self.user_refresh_token` to the app's .json file.

 ### return_user_auth_token()

+Returns the current user authorisation token.

 ### user_auth_token_expired()

+Uses a request to <https://api.spotify.com/v1/me> to determine whether or not the current user authorisation token has expired.

 ### get_user_refresh_token()

+Requests a new user refresh token from the API.

 ### user_auth_token_from_refresh_token()

+Uses the user refresh token to request a new user authorisation token.

 ### manage_userauth_creds()

+Checks the validity of the current user authorisation token, and requests a new one if it has expired.

 ## user_utils